wjunger/ares/README.md

 ## Notice

-The repository [NPEA/ares](https://github.com/NPEA/ares) is a synced fork of [wjunger/ares](https://github.com/wjunger/ares).
-If you wish to fork this project, please, fork the latter.
+The repository [NPEA/ares](https://github.com/NPEA/ares) is an updated fork and it is ready to use.
+However, if you wish to fork this project, fork the upstream [wjunger/ares](https://github.com/wjunger/ares).

 ## License